271374667/filesizelib/docs/user-guide/index.md

 # User Guide

-Comprehensive guide to using Bytesize effectively in your projects.
+Comprehensive guide to using ByteUnit effectively in your projects.

 ## 🎯 Overview

-This user guide provides practical information for integrating Bytesize into your applications.
-Whether you're building a file manager, monitoring tool, or any application that deals with storage sizes, this guide will help you make the most of Bytesize.
+This user guide provides practical information for integrating ByteUnit into your applications.
+Whether you're building a file manager, monitoring tool, or any application that deals with storage sizes, this guide will help you make the most of ByteUnit.

 ## 📚 Guide Sections